wilhelmer/mkdocs-add-teaser/README.md

 # mkdocs-add-teaser

-A MkDocs plugin to add a custom CSS class to the first paragraph after heading 1.
+A MkDocs plugin to add a CSS class to the first paragraph after the first heading 1 in all pages of your project.
+The name of the CSS class can be customized.

 ## Configuration